fboender/ansible-cmdb/README.md

     zoltar.electricmonk.nl  Ubuntu 14.04   194.187.79.11  4g   2

 For interactive templates (`html_fancy` and friends), the `--columns` option merely hides the columns by default.
-It doesn't remote them from the output, unlike the `csv` and other static templates.
+It doesn't remove them from the output, unlike the `csv` and other static templates.
 If you want to exclude columns from `html_fancy` and friends, use the `--exclude-cols` option.
 It works the same as `--columns`.
 For example: